Marvel1738/Stocks/README.md

     * MySQL
 * **Frontend:**
     * HTML
-    * CSS
+    * CSS (Enhanced for improved responsiveness and visual appeal)
     * JavaScript (Vanilla)

+## Recent Enhancements

+* **Improved Delete Functionality:** Resolved foreign key constraint issues to enable successful deletion of stocks.
+* **Enhanced Search Functionality:** Implemented precise stock searching by ticker symbol with error handling for non-existent stocks.
+* **Responsive and Professional UI:** Refined CSS for a more visually appealing and responsive user interface, ensuring a consistent experience across various screen sizes.

 ## Future Enhancements

 * Implement user authentication and authorization.
-* Add more detailed stock information (e.g., historical data, charts) throught connecting through 3rd party api giving real time stock data
+* Integrate a third-party API to fetch real-time stock data, including historical data and charts.
-* Improve the frontend UI/UX with a more modern design.
+* Transition the front-end to a modern JavaScript framework like React for improved UI/UX.
-* Add data validation and error handling for user inputs.
+* Add data validation and comprehensive error handling for user inputs.
-* Implement sorting and filtering for the stock table.
+* Implement sorting and filtering options for the stock table.
 * Deploy the application to a cloud platform (e.g., Heroku, AWS).
-* Once completed will buy url and make the website public
+* Purchase a domain and make the website publicly accessible.

 ## Setup and Installation

 1.  **Clone the Repository:**

     ```bash
     git clone [repository URL]
     cd [project directory]
     ```

 2.  **Database Setup:**

     * (Provide instructions on setting up your database: e.g., create a database schema, configure database credentials)

 3.  **Backend Setup:**

     * Navigate to the backend directory.
     * (If using Maven or Gradle) Build the project using:

         ```bash
         ./mvnw spring-boot:run # Maven
         ./gradlew bootRun # Gradle
         ```

     * The backend server will start on `http://localhost:8080`.

 4.  **Frontend Setup:**

     * Open `index.html` in your web browser.

 ## Author

 * [Marvel Bana] - [[Your GitHub Profile URL](https://github.com/Marvel1738)]